Skip to content

 Preface

-I saw an argument on the internet the other day, claiming that high school students should really learn the basics of measure theory before touching any topics in statistics study.
-That sparks my interest in learning what the measure theory is actually about.
-Nothing is better than learning it through Terence Tao's book "An Introduction to Measure Theory".
-Hopefully this gives me better insights into the statistical world.
+I saw an interesting argument on the internet the other day, claiming that measure theory should be a part of the high school curriculum before touching any topics in statistics or calculus.
+That sparks my curiosity in learning what the measure theory is actually about.
+I thought it would be a good start to read through Terence Tao's book "An Introduction to Measure Theory".
+Hopefully this gives me better insights into what measurement is about in the mathematic world.

 Problem of Measure